therootx/cuMap/README.md

 ## Getting Started

 This application uses a database for initial Map of or university campus.
-For detecting current position of the user, we use Wi-Fi signals to get 3 distance for initial position.
+For detecting current position of the user, we use Wi-Fi signals to get 3 distance and their initial positions.
 After we get 3 distance from Access Points, a triangulation algorithm will run and find current position of the user.
+This application uses Dijkstra's Shortest Path Algorithm for calculating shortest path between initial and final position.

 ## Built With

-* [MapInfo](https://www.pitneybowes.com/us/location-intelligence/geographic-information-systems/mapinfo-pro.html) - Creating Map with Floor plans
-* [SQLite](https://www.sqlite.org/) - SQL management for Android
 * [Android Studio](https://developer.android.com/studio/index.html) - Android Project